 - Free shipping is such an appealing offer for the majority of consumers in the survey that it makes sense to offer it as much as possible.
 Just remember to wrap shipping costs into the cost of goods to offset any potential losses.

-- Experiment and test offers such as free shipping versus one or two-day delivery to see which service your customers prefer.
+- Experiment and test out free and paid shipping offers to see which service your customers prefer.
 The U.S. Postal Service offers the least expensive one and two-day shipping options compared to other major carriers, and you can print postage online and schedule pickup from your store or office location.

 - Make online returns simple for your customers.
 Test free shipping on returned items, no-hassle returns, or other offers and wording to see which performs best for your business.